 - Use a landline if you can.
 Landlines tend to have clearer reception.
 You can use your mobile phone too, just don’t use the speaker.
 This lessens sound quality because of background noise.
 Remember to turn off the call-waiting feature and other notifications to avoid distracting beeps.

 - Use a microphone-enabled headphone if you can.
 It is ideal to use as it cancels out background noise and frees your hands for note-taking.

 - Practice with a friend.
 Practice before the interview to check your phone reception, the tone of your voice, or to test if your headphone is working properly.

 - Answer the phone professionally.Start with a greeting and your name so that the interviewer knows that it is the right number.
 You can say “Hello, this is Ana Lopez.”
 When the interviewer answers, you can reply with “Good morning Mr. Smith, I was expecting your call.
 How are you today?”

 - Write down the interviewer’s phone number.
 Check the caller ID and note it down (or save it in the device) in case you get disconnected and need to call the interviewer back.

 - Have a copy of the job ad, your resume, and cover letter in front of you.
 Get a pen and a notepad too.
-If you’ve prepared your answer to common interview questions, place a copy near you.
-Practice reading it beforehand so you won’t sound fake.
-Also, have a list of questions you have for the company.
+Note down or prepare a list of questions for the company.
 Chances are, the interviewer will ask if you have questions towards the end of the interview.